 5. Include a standard process for disputes and collections

 Don’t leave unpaid bills languishing for months.
-The longer you wait to get paid, the less likely it is your clients will pay you, so have a clear process for collections.
-This part of your process should lay out who needs to follow up on unpaid bills and when.
-Have a standard letter or email to send asking for payment (you may also want to automate this part of your billing process).
+The longer you wait, the less likely it is your clients will pay, so have a clear collections process.
+Layout who needs to follow up unpaid bills and when.
+Have a standard letter or email to send asking for payment.

 If a client disputes a bill, know who will review the dispute and provide frameworks for resolving the issue.